10 things to see and do at Belair National Park

 There are woodlands, waterfalls, lakes, creeks and geological formations to discover, trails to suit every fitness level, recreational facilities available for hire, an adventure playground for the kids, and open spaces for group celebrations.

-- Explore the top of the park via Saddle Hill Track, where you may get a glimpse of a short-beaked echidna as it forages for ants, or see an ‘echidna train’ as the males search for a mate.
+2. Explore the top of the park via Saddle Hill Track, where you may get a glimpse of a short-beaked echidna as it forages for ants, or see an echidna train’ as the males search for a mate.

-- Have a winter picnic around Playford Lake, followed by a relaxing stroll along Wood Duck Walk, which takes about 30 minutes for a return trip.
+6. Have a picnic around Playford Lake, followed by a relaxing stroll along Wood Duck Walk, which takes about 30 minutes for a return trip.
 As the name suggests, there are often Australian wood ducks to see along this trail.

-- Have a family picnic at Karka picnic-ground, explore the flowing creek and find out which natural materials float.
-Keep an ear out for the high-pitched ‘weep-eep-eep’ of the brown tree frogs that call the creek home.
+7. Have a family picnic at Karka picnic-ground, explore the flowing creek and find out which natural materials float.
+Keep an ear out for the high-pitched weep-eep-eep’ of the brown tree frogs that call the creek home.

-- On a cold morning, rug up, put your gumboots on, grab a camera and explore the trails as the mist drifts through the trees.
+8. On a chilly morning, rug up, put your gumboots on, grab a camera and explore the trails as the mist drifts through the trees.
 See which wildlife you can photograph or sketch.

 (Main image courtesy of Jason Tyndall, Nature Play SA.)